 If you are using live mode, you will boot directly into a MATE desktop environment.
 Installed and persistent versions of Parrot Security will automatically detect when updates are available and prompt you to update the system.

 The system is laid out in a very straightforward manner, with a collection of tools that will be familiar to Kali Linux users.
 The menu system is similar to Kali Linux and is easy to navigate.
-The real difference here is that Parrot Security is meant to be used as a daily driver, and it shines at this.
-While you can use Kali Linux as a desktop workstation, it's really a penetration-testing distribution first.
+The real difference here is that Parrot Security is meant to be a daily driver, and it shines at this.
+While you can use Kali Linux as a desktop workstation, it's a penetration-testing distribution first.
 With Kali, you need to build the system towards being a daily use system.
-Using Parrot Security, your penetration-testing tools are there, and your day-to-day applications are also included.
+Using Parrot Security, your penetration-testing tools are there, and your day-to-day applications are too.

 These additional features do take up about 1 GB more disk space.
 My standard Kali install weighs in at ~11 GB.
 The standard Parrot Security install comes in at ~12 GB.

-The default Parrot Security install uses about 313 MB of RAM, which is fairly light.
+The default Parrot Security install uses about 313 MB of RAM, which is relatively light.
 Of course, this is with only system-related processes running.
 By comparison, my default Kali Linux install uses about 604 MB of RAM with only system-related processes running.
 It's a significant difference, though, with some modifications, Kali can be brought down in RAM usage.

 Parrot Security packs a few cryptography tools such as Zulucrypt, a graphical utility that will help you manage your encrypted volumes.
-Cryptkeeper is another graphical utility that allows you manage encrypted folders and more.
+Cryptkeeper is another graphical utility that allows you to manage encrypted folders and more.
 These utilities make confidentiality easily accessible, even with minimal experience.

 Parrot Security doesn't stop with plain cryptography — the developers have included easy to use utilities for anonymization of internet traffic.